awsdocs/aws-systems-manager-user-guide/doc_source/rc-console.md

 # Running commands from the console<a name="rc-console"></a>

-You can use Run Command from the console to configure instances without having to login to each instance\.
+You can use Run Command, a capability of AWS Systems Manager, from the console to configure instances without having to log in to each instance\.
 This topic includes an example that shows how to [update SSM Agent](#rc-console-agentexample) on an instance by using Run Command\.

-**Before You Begin**
+**Before you begin**
 Before you send a command using Run Command, verify that your instances meet Systems Manager [requirements](systems-manager-prereqs.md)\.

 **To send a command using Run Command**